The Evolution of the Smart Watch: A Look at Market Leaders

 Historical milestones of smart watch technology

 Smart watches have come a long way since their early days.
-The journey began with simple pedometers in the 1960s.
-These could only count steps.
+The journey began with simple digital watches in the 1970s.
+These could only tell time and do basic math.

 The 1990s saw the first watches that could run apps.
 IBM and Citizen made this possible.
 It was a big step towards modern smart watches.

-The real smart watch era started in the 2010s.
-Pebble launched its first smart watch on Kickstarter in 2012.
+The real smart watch fitness tracker era started in the 2010s.
+Fitbit launched its first tracker in 2009.
 It was a huge hit and opened the door for bigger companies.

 Factors influencing market leadership in smart watches